Julia Alexandratou: Personal life

-Alexandratou claimed to be in a relationship with famous Greek star-manager and celebrity Elias Psinakis, the ex-manager of Greek singer Sakis Rouvas.
+Alexandratou claimed to be in a relationship with famous Greek star-manager and celebrity Ilias Psinakis, the ex-manager of Greek singer Sakis Rouvas.
 The two were introduced in the spring of 2006 after the pageant.
 Psinakis was one of the judges on the Greek reality show Dream Show, where her sister Artemis was a contestant.
 In January 2007, Psinakis posed on the cover of an issue of the Greek magazine Trypaki.
 Julia conducted an interview for this issue, in which they both announced their relationship.
 In late 2009, she bought a house in Ekali, a suburb of Athens.